NeuralAether/BEOWULF-LeetCodeContributions/README.md

 # BEOWULF-LeetCodeContributions
 A set of LeetCode Contributions in both C++ and Python.
 Perhaps some explanation will be added in the future.

-The python and C++ libs should not require any other libraries.
+The python and C++ libs should not require any other libraries, besides json.